Avatarchik/DressVirtualization/README.md

 ## Getting Started
 For the best results, please use a Linux System.
-The project was created on a Linux environment and has not been tested on other OS.
+The project was created on a Linux environment and has not been fully run on other Operating Systems.
-If you don't have Linux OS then download VMware or VirtualBox and install a Linux distro.
+If you don't have Linux OS, I recommend you download VMware or VirtualBox and install a Linux distro for best results.

 ### Prerequisites